 - FOX News: The top-rated national cable news channel in both primetime and total day viewing.
 FOX News has held its number one status for 67 consecutive quarters, according to Nielsen.
 FOX Nation launched in 2018 as an over-the-top streaming service to deliver premium content complementary to FOX News directly to consumers. - FOX Business: A business news national cable channel.
 Fiscal 2018 was the highest rated year ever for FOX Business, and, as of September 2018, it has had eight consecutive quarters as the most-watched business network by total business day viewers, according to Nielsen. - FS1: A multi-sport national network featuring over 830 live events during calendar year 2018.
 FS1 also features FOX Sports Films and opinion shows such as Skip and Shannon: Undisputed, The Herd with Colin Cowherd, First Things First and Speak for Yourself with Cowherd and Whitlock. - FS2: A multi-sport national network featuring approximately 400 live events during calendar year 2018.
-FS2 programs include NASCAR, college football, college basketball, rugby, Australian rules football, world-class soccer, and motor sports. - Big Ten Network: We own an approximate 51% interest in the network, which televises approximately 520 live collegiate events annually, studio shows and other original programming associated with the Big Ten Conference. - The FOX Network: A premier national television broadcast network, renowned for disrupting legacy broadcasters with powerful sports programming and appealing primetime entertainment.
+FS2 programs include NASCAR, college football, college basketball, rugby, Australian rules football, world-class soccer, and motor sports. - Big Ten Network: The Big Ten Network televises approximately 520 live collegiate events annually, studio shows and other original programming associated with the Big Ten Conference.
+We own an approximate 51% interest in the Big Ten Network. - The FOX Network: A premier national television broadcast network, renowned for disrupting legacy broadcasters with powerful sports programming and appealing primetime entertainment.
 We regularly deliver approximately 15 hours of weekly primetime programming to 208 local market affiliates, reaching approximately 99.9% of all U.S. television households.
-The FOX Network has ranked among the top two networks in primetime entertainment in the 18 to 34 year old audience for the past 23 years (1995-1996 to 2017-2018 broadcast seasons). - Sports: The FOX Network delivered the most live sports programming in 2017, including NFL, MLB, FIFA, NASCAR, and USGA events.
+The FOX Network has ranked among the top two networks in primetime entertainment in the 18 to 34 year old audience for the past 23 years (1995-1996 to 2017-2018 broadcast seasons). - Sports: The FOX Network had more minutes of live sports event viewership than any other network in 2017, which includes the broadcast of NFL, MLB, FIFA, NASCAR and USGA events on FOX.
 In 2017, the FOX Network produced 22 of the 50 most-watched shows on broadcast television, more than any other network.
 FOX recently extended its exclusive rights to broadcast certain premier MLB content, including the World Series and All Star Game, through the 2028 MLB season.
 FOX also expanded its domestic sports rights to include NFL Thursday Night Football, WWE SmackDown Live, and Premier Boxing Champions. - Entertainment: With such compelling shows as The Simpsons, Empire, and 9-1-1, the FOX Network programs primetime entertainment targeted at the coveted 18 to 49 year old audience.
-The FOX Network's primetime entertainment lineup accounted for seven of the 2017-2018 broadcast season's top 20 new entertainment series, more than any other network.
+The FOX Network's primetime entertainment lineup accounted for seven of the 2017-2018 broadcast season's top 20 new broadcast entertainment series, more than any other network.
 Empire ranked among the 2017-2018 broadcast season's top five broadcast dramas in the 18 to 34 year old audience. - FOX Television Stations: We own and operate 28 full power broadcast television stations in the U.S. These include stations located in nine of the top ten largest DMAs, and duopolies in 11 DMAs, including the three largest DMAs (New York, Los Angeles and Chicago).
 Of these stations, 17 are affiliated with the FOX Network.
 In addition to distributing sports, entertainment and syndicated content, our television stations collectively produce nearly 1,000 hours of local news every week.